JC3/ModelSplit/modelsplit/README.md

 When installed, files with extensions supported by *libassimp* will have "Split 3D Model..." added to their context menus in Explorer.

 If `--elevate` doesn't work, just leave that parameter off and run modelsplit from some administrator context somewhere instead (like an administrative command prompt).

-Bug: It doesn't work for some extensions because the Windows registry is confusing.
-This will be fixed eventually.